Rehabilitating the West Block

 Approved project budget: $863 million in capital investment.
 Note *

-Construction Management Services Contract: Awarded to PCL Constructors Canada Inc., of Ottawa, Ontario.
-Contract Number: EP758-113490
+Construction Management Services Contract: Awarded in 2011 to PCL Constructors Canada Inc., of Ottawa, Ontario.
+Contract number: EP758-113490

 Estimated Job Opportunities: The overall project is estimated to generate or sustain approximately 5000 private-sector jobs.

 At a glance

 In order to ensure the preservation of this national heritage building, extensive exterior conservation and interior renovations are required.

 The West Block was emptied in January 2011, and, as a result, some of the core parliamentary functions that were housed in the West Block have been temporarily moved to other buildings, while others have been permanently relocated off-site.